orsonteodoro/oiledmachine-overlay/README.md

 The issue has been fixed by linking statically with the sanitizer libraries.
-While the packages above were tested thoroughly with the test suite with intra-package testing, bugs in inter-package testing will appear randomly.
+While the packages above were tested thoroughly with the test suite with intra-package self testing, bugs in inter-package integration testing between packages will appear randomly and unexpectedly.
 This is why a slow rollout for ASan-ed and UBSan-ed packages are used to catch inter-package bugs easily for packages that may affect the @system set.
-It is preferred to avoid ASan-ing/UBSan-ing the @system set to avoid an unfixable
-@system or the compiler toolchain, but it is not obvious sometimes if a package will affect @system.
+It is preferred to avoid ASan-ing/UBSan-ing the @system set to avoid an unfixable @system or the compiler toolchain, but it is not obvious sometimes if a package will affect @system.

 ##### Breaking Qt based packages at configure time